How "Free" Distribution Actually Works

 Free tier: Commission-based (percentage varies), full distribution, limited releases per month.
 Paid tiers: Fast Lane ($24.99/year) and Pro ($59.99/year) with added features.

 Amuse positions itself as a discovery platform - they scout artists on their free tier and offer label deals to breakout performers.
-If you're hoping to get noticed by a label-services company, this ecosystem might have value.
+If you're hoping to get noticed by a label-services company, this model might have value.
 For pure distribution, competitors offer cleaner terms.

 SoundOn (TikTok)